bariscankurtkaya/bariscankurtkaya/README.md

 ## Hello World!!
 - Actually I didn't start it yet but I will upload some videos about what I learned on Youtube and Medium.
 So excited!!!
-- Just for now you can communicate me on LinkedIn or E-mail.
+- Just for now you can communicate with me on LinkedIn or E-mail.